fbordone/frankiebordone/README.md

 ## Transition to Version 2

 The second iteration of my portfolio website [(v2)](https://frankiebordone.com/) is now live, focusing on a Gutenberg-based approach for enhanced customization and functionality.
 This project serves as an archival reference for my earlier work.
+See screen recordings: [Mobile](https://drive.google.com/file/d/171rbu3GLMJ0pwmxi0uHr-ILScLk9fvNA/view?usp=drive_link) | Desktop

 ## Get in Touch
 Feel free to explore this repository and reach out with any questions, feedback, or collaboration opportunities!